 Plot

-The fictional Andhra Pradesh CM, Sanjeevayya, is mortally wounded in a bomb attack, and, in his dying breath, expresses his wish for his son, Arjun, to succeed as the next CM.
+The fictional Andhra Pradesh Chief Minister Sanjeevayya is mortally wounded in a bomb attack, and expresses his wish for his son Arjun to succeed as the next CM in his dying breath.
 As Arjun contemplates his next steps, he learns from Sanjeevayya's diary that his People's Party is plagued with corrupt politicians supported by the elitist party president Mahadevayya, Sanjeevayya's brother.
 When he realizes that his father initially sought reform but inevitably succumbed to corruption himself, Arjun decides to fulfill his father's dream and pursue the People's Party's nomination.

 Arjun recruits political insider Ali and journalist Ratna Prabha to collect information about the People's Party and Dhanunjay, Arjun's criminal cousin and another contender.
 He takes advantage of the existing discontent towards Dhanunjay to covertly ally with his opponents, and wins the party nomination with Mahadevayya's blessing.
 Although Mahadevayya convinces Arjun to make Dhanunjay the Home Minister as pacification, a jealous and furious Dhanunjay orchestrates an assassination attempt on Arjun and is forced to resign when it fails.

-His mother, Rajeswari, however, criticizes him for his move and passes away in her sleep out of grief.
+Following his decision, however, Arjun's mother Rajeswari criticizes him for betraying justice and passes away in her sleep.
 When Archana too leaves him after Dhanunjay informs her of his ploy, Arjun realizes that he has compromised his values to protect his position, and that he can never serve honorably while he is obligated to corrupt politicians.
-He unofficially orders his security chief to kill the MLA's son and his anti-corruption officers to raid every corrupt elite including Mahadevayya, Dhanunjay, and Munuswami.
+He unofficially orders his security chief to kill the MLA's son and his anti-corruption officers to raid and expose every corrupt elite including Mahadevayya, Dhanunjay, and Munuswami.
 He then resigns as the CM to seek reelection as an independent, and with Ali, Ratna Prabha, and Archana's support, wins the bye-election after a vigorous campaign and resolves to bring change.

 Leader opened to rave reviews from critics.
 A The Times of India critic gave three stars of five, noting "Another lineage star Rana Daggubati takes his first bow at the Box Office with an inspiring political saga, he puts in a surprisingly mature performance (for a debutant) and shines in his role of a savvy young CEO of a US-based company who turns a conniving politician with effortless ease."[2]